jausions/couchdb_dart/README.md

     4. Design documents
     5. Local documents

-In order to get concrete object representation of the response you may call methods of the `ApiResponse` class that can return:

-    - ServerResponse
-    - DatabasesResponse
-    - DocumentsResponse
-    - DesignDocumentsResponse
-    - LocalDocumentsResponse

-Each of these classes have specific properties that can be provided by CouchDB according to categories of API described below.

 ##### 1: Server

 Represented by the `Server` class.
 This class provides server level interaction